HPV Infection and Cervical Cancer

 How is HPV transmitted?
 What are its symptoms?

-It can be transmitted through sex (vaginal, anal, or oral) with an infected person.
+HPV infection is a viral disease/infection which is, generally, transmitted through sexual intercourse.
+It is not necessary to have penetrative sex to contract this infection.
+It can be transmitted through sex(vaginal, anal, or oral) with an infected person.
 Any sexually active person can contract this infection, even if they have sex with only one person.
+Normally, your immune system takes care of this infection but, if it was high-risk related HPV, it can progress and show symptoms including the following:

-• Genital warts: These are flat lesions, having a cauliflower-like appearance, which mainly occurs in reproductive parts of both male and female
+- Genital warts: These are flat lesions, having a cauliflower-like appearance, which mainly occurs in reproductive parts of both male and female

-• Plantar warts: These are hard, grainy bumps that usually occur in the foot and/or fingers of the foot.
+- Plantar warts: These are hard, grainy bumps that usually occur in the foot and/or fingers of the foot.

-• Flat warts: These are flat-topped, slightly raised lesions that normally, occur in the beard area in men, occur in the leg in women, and on the face, in children.
+- Flat warts: These are flat-topped, slightly raised lesions that normally, occur in the beard area in men, occur in the leg in women, and on the face, in children.

 If you or any member of your family shows symptoms mentioned above, please consult a doctor to vaccinate and properly manage such infections.

-The following are the prevention methods for cervical cancer:
+Following are the prevention methods for cervical cancer:

-1. Testing for HPV (Human Papilloma Virus) Infection
+1. Testing for HPV(Human Papilloma Virus) Infection

 HPV test: A cell from the cervix area or vagina of a woman is taken and tested for strains of HPV.